someobserver/recurgence/pathologies/rigidity/attractor-dogmatism/index.md

 Strength can become brittleness without anyone noticing.

 Attractor Dogmatism shows up when meaning structures become so stable and monolithic they refuse to move, regardless of incoming information.
-The correctness or incorrectness of the beliefs themselves is irrelevant; they've become so rigidly held, they won't process new information in either case.
-This usually manifests as explaining the evidence away, or rejecting it entirely.
+The correctness or incorrectness of the beliefs themselves is irrelevant; they're so rigidly held, they won't process new information either way.
+This usually manifests as explaining away the evidence, or rejecting it entirely.

 It feels like strength from the inside because the system never wavers, never doubts, and never changes course.
-Over time though, apparent strength calcifies into structural brittleness masquerading as resilience.
+Over time, apparent strength calcifies into structural brittleness masquerading as resilience.

 When societal complexity reaches inflection points, some individuals retreat into increasingly rigid eschatological interpretations.
-Instead of engaging with the complexity of current challenges, they focus on signs an "end" is approaching and begin disengaging from healthy adaptive responses.
+Instead of engaging with the complexity of current events, they focus on signs of an approaching "end" and start disengaging from healthy adaptive responses.

-As an example, spiritual frameworks that become escape hatches *from* complexity rather than (as intended) tools *for* navigating it, have entered Attractor Dogmatism.
+As an example, some spiritual frameworks turn into escape hatches *from* complexity rather than (as intended) tools *for* navigating it, exhibiting Attractor Dogmatism.

 ## Math Translation